-300.6 MEDICAL CONSIDERATION
+300.6 MEDICAL CONSIDERATIONS

-Prior to booking or release, medical assistance shall be obtained for any person who exhibits signs of physical distress, who has sustained visible injury, expresses a complaint of injury or continuing pain, or who was rendered unconscious.
+Once it is reasonably safe to do so, medical assistance shall be obtained for any person who exhibits signs of physical distress, has sustained visible injury, expresses a complaint of injury or continuing pain, or was rendered unconscious.
 Any individual exhibiting signs of physical distress after an encounter should be continuously monitored until he/she can be medically assessed.
+Individuals should not be placed on their stomachs for an extended period, as this could impair their ability to breathe.

-Based upon the officer's initial assessment of the nature and extent of the subject's injuries, medical assistance may consist of examination by fire personnel, paramedics, hospital staff or medical staff at the jail.
+Based upon the officer's initial assessment of the nature and extent of the individual's injuries, medical assistance may consist of examination by an emergency medical services provider or medical personnel at a hospital or jail.
 If any such individual refuses medical attention, such a refusal shall be fully documented in related reports and, whenever practicable, should be witnessed by another officer and/or medical personnel.
 If a recording is made of the contact or an interview with the individual, any refusal should be included in the recording, if possible.